-In Virgil’s poem, the words, Omnia vincit amor, are uttered by a love-sick man named Gallus as he is dying.
+In Vergil’s poem, the words, Omnia vincit amor, are uttered by a love-sick man named Gallus as he is dying.

 Gallus was so in love with a woman called Lycoris, that the god Apollo himself asked Gallus why he continued with the madness of love:

 “Galle, quid insanis?”